Nishi-Kozakai Station

 Nishi-Kozakai Station (西小坂井駅, Nishi-Kozakai-eki) is a railway station in the city of Toyokawa, Aichi Prefecture, Japan, operated by Central Japan Railway Company (JR Tōkai).

 Lines

 Nishi-Kozakai Station is served by the Tōkaidō Main Line, and is located 298.4 kilometers from the southern terminus of the line at Tokyo Station.

 Station layout

-The station has a two island platforms connected to the station building by a footbridge; however, track 1 is not in use.
+The station has two island platforms connected to the station building by a footbridge; however, track 1 is not in use.
 The station building has automated ticket machines, TOICA automated turnstiles and is staffed.